IEMod/IEMod.pw/README.md

 The new setup uses the *static* class `IEModOptions` for your options.
 Each option is just a field (it could also be a property).
 Add the `[Label]` attribute to the member to set the label of the control that option is bound to, and `[Description]` to set its tooltip.

-These options can be bound to controls created using the class `IEControlFactory`.
-Currently, the class can only create checkboxes bound to boolean fields/properties, and combo boxes bound to enum-typed fields/properties (each enum value represents an option).

 You can put the `[Description]` attribute on each value in the enum definition to set its label in the combo box.

-Before creating a control, you have to get an example of that control from the UI.
-It's used as a prototype.
-Then you need the `Example` property for that control in the control factory.
+Before creating a control, you have to get an example of that control from the game UI.
+This is done automatically for you, usually.

 The UI is created in the file `mod_UIOptionsManager`.
-Here is an example of how simple the process is:

-		//this is how you create a control factory: var controlFactory = new IEControlFactory {
-			ExampleCheckbox = exampleCheckbox.gameObject,
-			CurrentParent = Pages[5],
-			ExampleComboBox = exampleDropdown.gameObject
-		};
-		//now you can just create the controls and they are automatically added to the page:
-		//one check box
-		_blueCirclesBg = controlFactory.Checkbox(() => IEModOptions.BlueCirclesBG);
-		_blueCirclesBg.transform.localPosition = new Vector3(-180, 240, 0);

-		//another checkbox
-		_alwaysShowCircles = controlFactory.Checkbox(() => IEModOptions.AlwaysShowCircles);
-		_alwaysShowCircles.transform.localPosition = new Vector3(-210, 210, 0);

-		//this is a dropdown:
-		_nerfedXpCmb = controlFactory.EnumBoundDropdown(() => IEModOptions.NerfedXPTableSetting, 515, 300);
-		_nerfedXpCmb.transform.localPosition = new Vector3(-80, -70, 0);

-The methods for creating controls take an `Expression` parameter.
+Some methods for creating controls take an `Expression` parameter.
 An expression is a bit like a lambda, but you can freely inspect it, so I just pull the  property/field you want to bind to the control from the lambda you write there.
 It's extremely convenient.

 By the way, binding means that once the control is changed, the property/field is changed as well.
 Unfortunately, it doesn't work the other way around, at least not at this point.

-## Modding Tips
+### Modding Tips

-### Debugging

 #### General Advice
 Debugging mods like this one is hard.
 It's possible to debug Unity applications (attach a debugger to them, I mean), it's possible to debug modified assemblies, and it's possible to debug assemblies you don't have any debug symbols for.
 Unfortunately, there is no tool that allows you to debug all three, and I have no idea how to make one.